 The charging infrastructure is growing, but too slowly!

-Tesla now offers over 45,000 of these Superchargers worldwide.
-150 locations are in Germany, of which about 132 are also available to other car brands, according to "Teslamag".
+Tesla now offers over 55,000 of these Superchargers worldwide.
+218 locations are in Germany, many of which are also available to other car brands, according to ‘Teslamag’.
 Numerous new locations are currently under construction and will be opened this year.
-Tesla has just reduced the charging costs during off-peak hours enormously for its customers.
-In Oberhonnefeld or Hilden, charging outside the peak hours of 4-8 p.m. now costs only 40 cents per kilowatt hour (kWh) and is thus about 25 per cent cheaper than before.
-This means that charging at Tesla is now cheaper again than at EnBW mobility+, for example, which operates most fast charging stations in Germany.
-Without a basic charge, charging electricity costs at least 61 cents/kWh with the energy company from Baden-Württemberg.
-With a monthly subscription for €5.99, you pay from 49 cents/kWh and even only 39 cents/kWh for frequent drivers (basic fee €17.99).
+Tesla has enormously reduced the charging costs for its customers during off-peak times.
+In Oberhonnefeld or Hilden, charging outside the peak hours of 4pm-8pm now costs just 40 cents per kilowatt hour (kWh) and is therefore around 25 per cent cheaper than before.
+For non-members, charging costs are between 51 and 62 cents, depending on the time of day and location.
+This means that charging with Tesla is cheaper in many locations than with EnBW mobility+, for example, which operates most of the fast-charging stations in Germany.
+Without a basic fee, charging electricity costs from 59 to 89 cents/kWh with the energy company from Baden-Württemberg.
+With a monthly subscription for €5.99 (Ledetarif M), you pay from 49 cents/kWh and as little as 39 cents/kWh for frequent drivers (basic fee €17.99).

-Ionity has also followed suit and is reducing its prices by 10 cents / kWh in August 2023.
-With the Ionity Direct tariff, the kilowatt hour now costs only €0.69 instead of €0.79 throughout Germany.
-The Ionity Passport tariff is even cheaper: Here you can charge in Germany for €0.49 / kWh with a monthly subscription for €11.99.
+Ionity has also followed suit and adjusted its prices.
+With the Passport Motion tariff (monthly fee of €5.99), a kilowatt hour now costs just €0.49 instead of €0.69 throughout Germany.
+The Ionity Passport Power tariff is even cheaper: Here you can charge in Germany for €0.39 / kWh with a monthly subscription for €11.99.

-On average, only 23 e-cars per 1 public charging station
+On average, only 12 e-cars per 1 public charging station

-Overall, however, the expansion of the charging infrastructure is lagging behind the boom in electric cars.
-The VDA (German Association of the Automotive Industry) recently evaluated how the development of the charging infrastructure is progressing.
-The result proves: there are still too few charging stations.
-This is shown by the VDA e-charging network ranking. that has just been published.
-Currently, there is an average of 23 e-cars per publicly accessible charging point in Germany.
-(While an average of 68,000 e-cars were newly registered per month in Germany in the past twelve months, the number of publicly accessible charging points grew by only about 540 per week.
-However, in order to achieve the German government's target of one million charging points in 2030, about 2,200 new charging points per week would be necessary.
-If the current rate of expansion is not increased, there would only be around 310,000 charging points in Germany in 2030 - less than a third of the target.
+Overall, the expansion of the charging infrastructure is lagging behind the boom in electric cars, but things are improving.
+The VDA (German Association of the Automotive Industry) recently analysed how the development of the charging infrastructure is progressing.
+The result proves that there are still too few charging points.
+This is shown by the recently published VDA e-charging network ranking.
+There are currently an average of 12 e-cars per publicly accessible charging point in Germany.
+(In 2023 there were 23, in 2021 just 17.)

 The filling stations of the future look different